tic-oss/terraform_modules/k8s/istio_monitoring/README.md

 ## Prerequisites
 ---
-1. You have created an Amazon EKS cluster.
+1. You have created a kubernetes cluster on AWS (EKS) or Azure (AKS).
-2. You are using a kubectl client that is configured to communicate with your Amazon EKS cluster.
+2. You are using a kubectl client that is configured to communicate with your cluster.

 ## Prometheus
 ---